 Mobile: 0468 331 549 / 03 9308 2452

-Redemption Anglican Church (meeting at 4.00pm at the Hume Tennis & Community Centre - 225 Marathon Blvd, Craigieburn)
+Redemption Anglican Church (meets normally at 4.00pm on Sundays at the Hume Tennis and Community Centre - 225 Marathon Blvd, Craigieburn)

 Pastor: Rev. Akhil Gardner

 Mobile: 0400 021 381